lyoshenka/grin.io/_posts/2017-07-26-coding-maxims.md

 ---
 ---

-_numbered for ease of reference, not for ranking_
+_numbered for ease of reference, not for priority_

 1. code is debt (and bad code is an [unhedged call option](https://www.castsoftware.com/blog/bad-code-isnt-technical-debt-its-an-unhedged-call-option))
   - ![cant have 0-days or bugs if I dont write any code](/img/no-bugs.jpg)